 Riker Danzig's bankruptcy practice began in the early 1970s as a natural outgrowth of its longstanding representation of banks and commercial trade creditors.
 Through this practice, we developed a strong expertise in representing debtors, unsecured creditors and creditors' committees in all aspects of the bankruptcy case as well as secured creditors in reclaiming collateral, negotiating strong cash collateral and postpetition financing orders at the outset of any bankruptcy proceeding, litigating motions for relief from the stay, determining the non-dischargeability of debts, negotiating favorable treatment for our secured lenders in plans of reorganization, and rehabilitating debtors through creative and effective plans of reorganization.

-Currently, the firm is playing a significant role in several well-known national bankruptcy proceedings, including G-1 Holdings Inc. (debtor), Accuride Corporation (indenture trustee), Bayonne Medical Center (master trustee), Capmark Financial Group, Inc. (indenture trustee), EPV Solar, Inc. (indenture trustee), The Newark Group, Inc. (indenture trustee), FPA Medical Management, Inc. (litigation trustee of creditor trust), Las Vegas Monorail Company (indenture trustee), Majestic Star Casino, LLC (indenture trustee), Pascack Valley Hospital Association, Inc. (creditors’ committee), St. Mary’s Hospital (nurses union), Signature Apparel Group, LLC (debtor), Spheris, Inc. (indenture trustee) and W.R.
+The firm has played a significant role in several well-known national bankruptcy proceedings, including G-1 Holdings Inc. (debtor), Accuride Corporation (indenture trustee), Bayonne Medical Center (master trustee), Capmark Financial Group, Inc. (indenture trustee), EPV Solar, Inc. (indenture trustee), The Newark Group, Inc. (indenture trustee), FPA Medical Management, Inc. (litigation trustee of creditor trust), Las Vegas Monorail Company (indenture trustee), Majestic Star Casino, LLC (indenture trustee), Pascack Valley Hospital Association, Inc. (creditors’ committee), St. Mary’s Hospital (nurses union), Signature Apparel Group, LLC (debtor), Spheris, Inc. (indenture trustee) and W.R.
 Grace & Co. (member of property damage creditors’ committee).